bennuttall/hueizero/README.md

 # hueizero (Philips Hue + guizero)

-A demo app for controlling Philips Hue light switches using a GUI created with [guizero](https://lawsie.github.io/guizero/).
+A demo app for controlling Philips Hue lights using a GUI created with [guizero](https://lawsie.github.io/guizero/).

 ## Software